Islam in India: Arab–Indian interactions

 Many Sanskrit books were translated into Arabic as early as the 8th century.
 George Saliba in his book "Islamic Science and the Making of the European Renaissance", writes that "some major Sanskrit texts began to be translated during the reign of the second Abbasid caliph al-Mansur (r.
 754–775), if not before; some texts on logic even before that, and it has been generally accepted that the Persian and Sanskrit texts, few as they were, were indeed the first to be translated."

 Commercial intercourse between Arabia and India had gone on from time immemorial, with for example the sale of dates and aromatic herbs by Arabs traders who came to Indian shores every spring with the advent of the monsoon breeze.
-People living on the western coast of India were as familiar with the annual coming of Arab traders as they were with the flocks of monsoon birds; they were as ancient a phenomenon as the monsoon itself.
+People living on the western coast of India were as familiar with the annual coming of Arab traders as they were with the flocks of monsoon birds.
 However, whereas monsoon birds flew back to Africa after a sojourn of few months, not all traders returned to their homes in the desert; many married Indian women and settled in India.

-The advent of Muhammad (569–632 CE) changed the idolatrous and easy-going Arabs into a nation unified by faith and fired with zeal to spread the gospel of Islam.
-The merchant seamen who brought dates year after year now brought a new faith with them.
-The new faith was well received by South India.
-Muslims were allowed to build mosques, intermarry with Indian women, and very soon an Indian-Arabian community came into being.
-Early in the 9th century, Muslim missionaries gained a notable convert in the person of the King of Malabar.
+The advent of Muhammad (569–632 CE) transformed the previously idolatrous and fragmented Arabs into a nation unified by faith and driven by a shared commitment to spreading the message of Islam.
+Arab merchant seamen, who had long brought goods like dates to South India, now introduced the new religion, which found a warm reception in the region.
+South Indian communities welcomed the construction of mosques and facilitated cultural integration, including intermarriage between Arabs and local women.
+This led to the formation of a distinct Indian-Arabian Muslim community.
+By the early 9th century, Muslim missionaries in Malabar achieved a significant milestone when they inspired the conversion of the local king to Islam.

-According to Derryl N. Maclean, a link between Sindh(currently province of Pakistan) and early partisans of Ali or proto-Shi'ites can be traced to Hakim ibn Jabalah al-Abdi, a companion of Muhammad, who traveled across Sind to Makran in the year 649 CE and presented a report on the area to the Caliph.
-He supported Ali, and died in the Battle of the Camel alongside Sindhi Jats.
+According to historian Derryl N. Maclean, early connections between Sindh (in present-day Pakistan) and the Shia supporters of Ali can be traced to Hakim ibn Jabalah al-Abdi.
+A companion of Muhammad, Hakim traveled through Sind to Makran in 649 CE, reporting on the region to the Caliph.
+A devoted supporter of Ali, Hakim died in the Battle of the Camel alongside Sindhi Jats.
 He was also a poet and few couplets of his poem in praise of Ali ibn Abu Talib have survived, as reported in Chachnama.

-During the reign of Ali, many Jats came under the influence of Islam.
-Harith ibn Murrah Al-abdi and Sayfi ibn Fil' al-Shaybani, both officers of Ali's army, attacked Sindhi bandits and chased them to Al-Qiqan (present-day Quetta) in the year 658.
-Sayfi was one of the seven partisans of Ali who were beheaded alongside Hujr ibn Adi al-Kindi in 660 CE, near Damascus.
+During Ali's leadership, numerous Jats in Sind embraced Islam, influenced by the efforts of figures like Harith ibn Murrah al-Abdi and Sayfi ibn Fil' al-Shaybani, officers in Ali’s army.
+In 658 CE, they led campaigns against Sindhi bandits, pursuing them as far as Al-Qiqan (modern-day Quetta).
+Sayfi was later killed in 660 CE near Damascus as one of seven loyal companions of Ali who were beheaded alongside Hujr ibn Adi al-Kindi. in 660 CE, near Damascus.